sonic-net/SONiC/doc/mgmt/Management Framework.md

 ###### 3.2.2.7.2 Design

 Requests from Northbound Interfaces (NBI) are processed by Translib public APIs – Create, Replace, Update, Delete, (CRUD) and Get - that call a specific method on app modules.
-The app modules call Transformer to translate the request, then use the translated data to operate on DB/CVL to set or get data.
+The app modules call Transformer APIs to translate the request, then use the translated data to proceed to DB/CVL layer to set or get data.
+If an app module is not registered to Translib, the **common app** is used as a default application module to generically handle both SET (CRUD) and GET, and Subscribe requests with Transformer.

 ![Transformer Design](images/transformer_design.PNG)